foreverphoenix/the-phoenix-flavour/The-Phoenix-Flavour-3-2/01-Setup.md

 With the latest versions of CAO, you can set up dedicated profiles to switch between the two primary uses of CAO at will.
 I created several profiles for different purposes to be used during the installation of  the guide.

-* Download [The Phoenix Flavour – Cathedral Assets Optimizer Profiles](https://www.nexusmods.com/skyrimspecialedition/mods/14223) from the guide’s Nexus page.
+* Download [The Phoenix Flavour - CAO Profiles Pack](https://www.nexusmods.com/skyrimspecialedition/mods/14223) from the guide’s Nexus page.
 * Open the downloaded archive.
 * Extract all folders to `Your Modding Folder\Tools\Cathedral Assets Optimizer\profiles`.